hantswilliams/HHA_507_2023/WK2/assignment2.md

 - Use pivot tables or cross-tabulations for multi-dimensional analysis.

 #### **3. Introduction to Alternative Libraries:**
-- Read about Polars, Dask, and Modin.
+- Read about Polars, Dask, and Modin in Chapter 2.
-- Load your dataset using each of these libraries in separate code cells.
+- Load your dataset using Polars and Modin.
-- Compare the load times and write your observations in a markdown cell.
+- Compare the load times and write your observations in a markdown cell or in your script.
+  - Please see [Chapter 2 - Adv Exercises](https://book.datascience.appliedhealthinformatics.com/docs/Ch2/distributed-computation#advanced-exercises) to see how to use the `import time` module as an example of capturing start time and end time

 ### **4. Submission**:
 - Create a new GitHub repository named `datasci_2_manipulation` in your GitHub account.